Berkeley Dallard: Early life

-He was born in Christchurch, New Zealand on 27 August 1889, and attended Rangiora High School.
+He was born in Christchurch, New Zealand, on 27 August 1889, and attended Rangiora High School.
 He completed a junior civil service examination and in 1907 became a cadet in the Stamp Department in Wellington.
 He would later attend Victoria University and qualified as an accountant.
 By 1924 he had progressed to the position of inspector in the Office of the Public Service Commissioner.
 In 1926 Dallard became New Zealand's controller-general of prisons, retaining this title until 1933, when he was appointed as an under-secretary to the Department of Justice.

 On 7 April 1915 he married Agnes Rowand Inglis at Auckland and had three daughters together.

 Penal reform

 He was active in the Howard League for Penal Reform advocating for criminal reform.

 Since 1912 prisons in New Zealand had been undergoing considerable reform.
-However by the early 1920s there was growing concern that liberalization of the penal system had gone too far.
+However by the early 1920s there was growing concern that liberalisation of the penal system had gone too far.
 Dallard, a deeply conservative man, was appointed to run the prison systems in New Zealand and was made a member of the Law Revision Committee.
 He was particularly opposed to homosexuals, Communists and pacifists and allowed them ill-treatment.
-Also throughout his administration of the prison system he was a staunch supporter of sterilizing mentally ill patients, flogging sex offenders and the use of the death penalty for those guilty of murderer.
+Also throughout his administration of the prison system he was a staunch supporter of sterilising mentally ill patients, flogging sex offenders and the use of the death penalty for those guilty of murderer.

 In 1935, he was awarded the King George V Silver Jubilee Medal.
 In the 1948 King's Birthday Honours, Dallard was appointed a Companion of the Order of St Michael and St George, in recognition of his service as under-secretary of Justice.